Stress distribution of customized abutment material and angles in dental implant systems: A finite element study

 Abstract

 Methodology: 3D models of a three-member implant-supported fixed prosthesis were created using SolidWorks, with implants placed at positions 44 (4I) and 46 (6I).
-These models were imported into EXOCAD to design prosthetic restorations on custom abutments at three angles: straight (KD0), 10 degrees (KD10), and 20 degrees (KD20).
+These models were imported into EXOCAD to design prosthetic restorations on custom abutments at three angles: straight (KD0), 10° (KD10), and 20° (KD20).
 Abutments were made from alumina (AL), titanium (TI), and zirconia (ZI).
-A 150N load was applied to the occlusal table at a 30° angle in the buccolingual direction.
-Stress distribution was measured as von Mises Stress values (vMS).
+A 150 N load was applied to the occlusal table at a 30° angle in the buccolingual direction.
+Stress distribution was measured as von Mises Stress (vMS) values.

 Results: For implants, the lowest vMS value was observed in the KD0-AL group (4I: 9.984 MPa, 6I: 22.91 MPa), while the highest vMS value was found in the KD20-TI group (4I: 25.30 MPa, 6I: 42.03 MPa).
-Custom abutment and custom abutment screws (in general) showed higher vMS values in AL material and lower vMS values in TI material.
+Custom abutment and custom abutment screws (in general) showed higher vMS values in the AL material and lower vMS values in the TI material.
 In contrast, for cortical bone and restoration material, higher vMS values were observed in the TI material and lower vMS values in the AL material.

 Conclusion: Dental implants require effective stress distribution from occlusal loads to ensure long-term success.
 Excessive stress on the abutment and abutment screw can compromise the prosthetic outcome.
-Therefore, titanium (TI) abutments are preferred in the posterior region for their durability, despite being less aesthetically pleasing.
+Therefore, titanium (TI) abutments are preferred in the posterior region for their durability despite being less aesthetically pleasing.
 Additionally, a higher implant angle reduces strength, negatively impacting the implant's performance.

 Full text article